Patch

 attrs = patch.attrs

-# select 1 sec after current start time to 1 sec before end time.
+# Select 1 sec after current start time to 1 sec before end time.

 one_sec = dc.to_timedelta64(1)